-The Ocean Avenue development is a new construction project that will include 70 units of housing for families and transitional aged youth (TAY) and one property manager unit.
-The building will consist of a mix of studios, one, two and three-bedroom units available to residents making no more than 50% of the area median income.
-Twenty-five units will be restricted at 20% of the area median income.
-It is anticipated that this project will start construction in mid-2013, with a seventeen-month construction period.
+The Ocean Avenue development, completed in 2015, is a new construction project that includes 70 units of housing for families and transitional aged youth (TAY) and one property manager unit.
+The building has a mix of studios, one, two and three-bedroom units available to residents making no more than 50% of the area median income.
+Twenty-five units are restricted at 20% of the area median income.

-Six of the project's 25 TAY units will be reserved for the MHSA Housing Program.
-An integrated services team will provide the youth community with a full range of on-site and off-site resources, including community-building events, educational opportunities, information and referrals to local social services, case management and crisis prevention and intervention.
+Six of the project's 25 TAY units are reserved for the MHSA Housing Program.
+An integrated services team provides the youth community with a full range of on-site and off-site resources, including community-building events, educational opportunities, information and referrals to local social services, case management and crisis prevention and intervention.
 In addition, Community Behavioral Health Services, will work with property management and two TAY Full Service Partnerships to provide the 25 TAY residents with integrated recovery and treatment services appropriate for severely mentally ill youths to help them live in the community and to maintain the greatest possible independence, stability and level of functioning.
-Mercy Housing Management Group, an affiliate of Mercy Housing California, will manage the property.
+Mercy Housing Management Group, an affiliate of Mercy Housing California, manages the property.